Jewish eschatology

 Jewish eschatology is the area of Jewish theology concerned with events that will happen in the end of days and related concepts.
-This includes the ingathering of the exiled diaspora, the coming of a Jewish Messiah, afterlife, and the revival of the dead.
+This includes the ingathering of the exiled diaspora, the coming of the Jewish Messiah, the afterlife, and the resurrection of the dead.
 In Judaism, the end times are usually called the "end of days" (aḥarit ha-yamim, אחרית הימים), a phrase that appears several times in the Tanakh.

-These beliefs have evolved over time, and there is no evidence before 200 BCE of Jewish belief in a personal afterlife with reward or punishment.
+These beliefs have evolved over time, and according to some authors there is evidence of Jewish belief in a personal afterlife with reward or punishment referenced in the Torah.